The Story of the Bahai Movement/Text

 A Universal Faith[edit]

-The Bab had indeed inaugurated a great reform, but his movement remained more or less Persian and Mohammedan ; and one feels that it could never have become universal.
-It remained for Baha Ullah, who came after the Bab, to give this movement its truly broad, catholic and universal spirit which it possesses to-day.
+should come after him, and he told his disciples to be in constant expectation of "Him, whom God shall manifest."
+The Báb had indeed inaugurated a great reform, but his movement remained more or less Persian and Mohammedan; and one feels that it could never have become universal.
+It remained for Bahá’u’lláh, who came after the Báb, to give this movement its truly broad, catholic and universal spirit which it possesses to-day.

 As a further elucidation, I will give a brief sketch of the movement from its beginning.

-The Bab began his mission as a Door by opening the people’s minds to the real truths of their own religion, and he, like all great prophets, did not come to destroy but to fulfil, he did not tell his Mohammedan hearers that they had been deluded all these years by a false prophet, but he did, however, rate them soundly—as Jesus did the Pharisees— for their hypocrisy and their distortion of true religion.
+The Báb began his mission as a Door by opening the people's minds to the real truths of their own religion, and he, like all great prophets, did not come to destroy but to fulfil, he did not tell his Mohammedan hearers that they had been deluded all these years by a false prophet, but he did, however, rate them soundly—as Jesus did the Pharisees—for their hypocrisy and their distortion of true religion.
 He also explained to them the true meaning of their prophecies and traditions that a Mahdi should come.
-To quote his own words, ‘in the past whenever there was need, God raised up a prophet on the earth bearing a book containing a divine revelation, and he will do the same in the future whenever there is need.”
+To quote his own words, "in the past whenever there was need, God raised up a prophet on the earth bearing a book containing a divine revelation, and he will do the same in the future whenever there is need."

 [Page 8]

-The Bahai Movement
+The Bahá’í Movement[edit]

-The life of the young reformer was not sacrificed in vain ;. during his life-time great numbers of earnest men and women had allied themselves to his cause and had been diligent in spreading his teachings throughout Persia, so that soon the movement had grown to such an extent that the Persian government aud the Mullas became alarmed, thinking it a serious menace to the supremacy of Islam, and believing that the movement must have some political as well as religious meaning.
+The life of the young reformer was not sacrificed in vain; during his life-time great numbers of earnest men and women had allied themselves to his cause and had been diligent in spreading his teachings throughout Persia, so that soon the movement had grown to such an extent that the Persian government and the Mullas became alarmed, thinking it a serious menace to the supremacy of Islam, and believing that the movement must have some political as well as religious meaning.
 Orders were given to plunder and persecute the followers of the Bab, and during these dark years many thousands gave up their lives and endured the worst of tortures for their Faith.
 Here we find a record of heroic devotion, bravery and self-sacrifice which, as Professor E. G. Browne, of Cambridge, says, may perhaps be paralleled in history but cannot be surpassed.
 T. H. Huxley, Ernest Renan, and the Comte de Gobineau have also written in terms of the greatest admiration of these Persian martyrs, whom they can only compare to the early martyrs of the Christian Faith.
 One is tempted to dwell on these stirring events of the early days of the movement, but space does not permit more than a passing allusion to them.
 No account, however, should be given without at least mentioning the name of Kurratul-Ayn, that remarkable heroine who has been called the Joan of Arc of her country and age.
-She was the daughter of one of the leading Ullemas of Islam, a woman of culture and position, known as a poetess, philosopher, linguist and theologian ; she early became a convert to the new movement, and, leaving her home, travelled about Persia, speaking publicly, and, it is said, converting many to the new Faith.
+She was the daughter of one of the leading Ullemas of Islam, a woman of culture and position, known as a poetess, philosopher, linguist and theologian; she early became a convert to the new movement, and, leaving her home, travelled about Persia, speaking publicly, and, it is said, converting many to the new Faith.
 Finally she was seized by the scandalized Mohammedans and cruelly martyred.
-This saintly woman by her great courage has led the way for her sisters in the ‘Orient ; and a new era for women has commenced, for both
+This saintly woman by her great courage has led the way for her sisters in the Orient; and a new era for women has commenced, for both

 [Page 9]